Germany, Iran must strengthen financial ties, says Iranian Foreign Minister

-BRIEF-Flexshopper files for mixed shelf of up to $10 million - SEC Filing

-* Files for mixed shelf of up to $10 million - sec filing Source text for Eikon: Further company coverage:

-BERLIN, June 27 German Foreign Minister Sigmar Gabriel appealed to all sides involved in the Qatar crisis to meet for direct talks to avoid a further escalation.
+BERLIN, June 27 (Reuters) - German Foreign Minister Sigmar Gabriel appealed to all sides involved in the Qatar crisis to meet for direct talks to avoid a further escalation.

 At a news conference with his Iranian counterpart, Gabriel also said he expected Tehran to play a constructive role in the Qatar crisis and said he was working closely the KfW bank to make sure that business deals can be completed with Iran.